dani832m/toucan-library/README.md

 - Press CTRL + ALT + T and a noisy toucan will fly from the right to the left side of the screen.

+#### ASCII art in the console

+- Press CTRL + Spacebar and an artsy logo will appear in the console for a while.

 ## Contributions

 **Toucan Library** is an open source project developed under the MIT License, and you should be very welcome to contribute to the further development.
 Make a pull request with your contribution here on GitHub, and I will take a closer look.